prashantmanghnani/prashantmanghnani/README.md

 # 💫 About Me:
 Data science enthusiast with a passion for using data to drive business decisions and solve real-world problems.
 Skilled in Python, R, and SQL, with experience in machine learning, data visualization, and data engineering.
 Always looking to learn and tackle new challenges.

 Skills:

-Programming: Python, R, SQL
+#Programming: Python, R, SQL
-Machine Learning: supervised and unsupervised learning, deep learning Data Visualization: Matplotlib, Seaborn, Plotly
+#Machine Learning: supervised and unsupervised learning, deep learning
+#Data Visualization: Matplotlib, Seaborn, Plotly.

 # 💻 Tech Stack: